 The Yawl Cardigan is available as a custom-gauge, custom-size pattern via my CustomFit custom pattern generator.
 Upon purchase, you’ll receive a credit for a custom version of Yawl and instructions on how to create it.

-Yawl is part of my “CustomFit Basics” collection – a set of classic garments with simple trims, designed to work in a wide variety of yarns, silhouettes, and fits.
-Yawl is a riff on a classic kimono-styled cardigan: It features thick garter trims on all edgings, and roomier straight sleeves.
-Shown in 3/4 length here, they appear only a little kimono-like; at longer lengths, they almost appear belled.
+Yawl is part of my “CustomFit Basics” collection – a set of classic garments with simple trims, designed to work in a wide variety of yarns, constructions, silhouettes, and fits.
+Yawl is a riff on a classic kimono-styled sleeves: It features thick garter trims on all edgings, and roomier straight sleeves.
+The 3/4 length shown here reduces the volume of the sleeve a bit; at longer lengths, they almost appear belled.

-I’ve closed the cardigan with a single large, statement button – the overlapping this produces in the neckline trim adds to the kimono feel.
+I’ve closed the cardigan with a single large, statement button – the overlapping this produces in the neckline trim adds to the kimono styling with set-in or drop-shoulder sleeves.
 Keep this look by using a fabric that’s on the sturdier side, like I’ve done – or change it up completely with a fabric that has a lot of drape.

 Yawl is available as a custom-gauge, custom-size pattern for the yarn and measurements of your choice via CustomFit.
-It’s shown here on Amy in an “hourglass average fit” with an hourglass silhouette, but is available with a-line, straight, and tapered silhouettes as well.
+It’s shown here on Amy in an “hourglass average fit” with an hourglass silhouette and set-in sleeves.
+It’s also available with a-line, straight, and tapered silhouettes and/or modified drop-shoulder sleeves.
 It can be made in all of CustomFit’s fit choices for men, women, or children.